Linklin814/website/_recipes/2026-2-1-spinachricottapasta.md

 ---
 layout: post
-title: "Classic Sheet Pan Dinner"
+title: "Spinach & Ricotta Pasta"
 date: 2026-2-1
 ---

-# Classic Sheet Pan Dinner
+# Spinach & Ricotta pasta
 > **Ingredients**
-> 1 cooked turkey sausage<br>
-> 1/4 onion<br>
-> 1/4 red pepper<br>
-> 6 grape tomatoes<br>
-> 12 baby carrots<br>
-> 1 potato<br>
+> 1 cup pasta<br>
-> 1/2 sweet potato<br>
+> 1/3 cup ricotta<br>
-> 2 tbsp olive oil<br>
+> 2 tbsp pasta water<br>
+> 1 handful spinach<br>
-> 2 tbsp italitan seasoning<br>
+> 1/2 tbsp black pepper<br>
+> 1 tsp garlic powder<br>
-> 1 tbsp paprika<br>
+> 1 tsp lemon juice<br>
-> 2 tsp garlic powder<br>
+> 1 tsp onion powder<br>
+> 1 tbsp butter or olive oil<br>
-> 1 tbsp red chilli flakes<br>
+> a dash red chilli flakes (optional)<br>
 {: .admonition .info }

 ## Instructions
-1. Pre-heat oven to 400
-2. In a bowl, add carrots, and tomatoes
-3. chop pepper, onion, turkey sausage, potato and sweet potato lazily into 1 inch size pieces. add to bowl
+1. cook pasta according to box, reserving pasta water before straining
-4. add oil and seasonings and mix evenly
+2. add ricotta, pasta water, lemon juice and seasonings
-5. distribute evenly across a sheet pan
-6. cook until potatoes are soft.
-It should take around 15-25 mintues

-> **"Expert" Tip**
-> harder veg should be cut smaller than softer veg<br>
-> e.g. potatoes & carrots should be cut smaller than pepper slices to avoid burning {: .admonition .warn }
+3. stir until spinach has wilted
+4. optionally add protein (salmon, chicken, etc.)

 ## About This Recipe
-Lazy sheet pan dinners in the winter are so good.
-Throw this in the airfrier for 10 min (probably) at (uhhhhh maybe) 350 for it to be extra crispy.
-Really all you're looking or is for the potatoes to soften.
-The seasonings you use for this really don't matter, just add whatever you're in the mood for.
-Add vinegar, or lemon/lime juice for some acidity

-If you're replacing the turkey sausage for smaller, chicken sausages, use two instead of one.
-I recommend peeling at least the sweet potato, since the skin is tougher, but i promise it's not that deep if you don't.
+This is so genuinely one of my favourite recipes. it is SO GOOD. it's basically just adult mac & cheese. the starch in the pasta water helps the spinach wilt, without it the ricotta won't turn into a sauce.

+as always, all seasonings are optional and adjustable. italian seasoning does good in this and if it's too liquidy you can always boil off some of the water to help.